ucdavis/hpccf-docs/docs/general/account-requests.md

         - If you need access to the free-tier, enter `free-tier`.
     1. Under `Access Type`, select one or more:
         - If you only need access to [Open OnDemand](/software/ondemand/), select `OpenOnDemand`.
-        - If you need to SSH to the cluster, select `SshKey`.
+        - If you need command-line access to the cluster via SSH, select `SshKey`.
         - Note: Hive allows SSH with campus passphrases or a SSH key, all other clusters **require** a SSH key.
         - For help generating a SSH key, see [How do I generate an SSH key pair?](/general/access/#how-do-i-generate-an-ssh-key-pair)